dunnie99/AssetTrade/Article/celProperty.md

 ## Introduction

-In blockchain technology, the usage of smart contracts has revolutionized various industries, including real estate.
+In blockchain technology, the usage of smart contracts has changed various industries, including real estate.
 This article delves into the creation and implementation of a Property Acquisition Smart Contract on the Celo blockchain.
 We'll explore the contract's architecture, its features, and its application in facilitating property transactions.

 <br>
 This article also featured, a breakdown of the technical procedure required for deploying the smart contract and demonstration of the interaction